 After conducting scientific research on visual identity, it can be said, that this topic is widely researched and often talked about in scientific literature, however, there is not much research done on visual identity changes in creation and importance over time, especially since the digital age and social media era arise.
 While doing a scientific analysis, it stands out that from a long time ago it was clear how important visual identity is to the brand and its recognition, it was also observed that the connection between the brand and visual identity is one of the company's success elements.
 Successful companies are the ones, that work on their brand and brand identity and show that information through the visual identity.
-It is a brand's element that is inseparable from the brand and has a huge influence on it.
-Visual identity is something that consumers usually associate with the brand and which elements (logo, color, typography, visual image) are most easily recognizable and rememberable.
+It is a brand's element that is inseparable from the brand and which elements (logo, color, typography, visual image) are most easily recognizable and rememberable.
 Today's tendencies show that it is not enough for companies to only be known for their services or products - to be recognizable and unique in the overfilled market, it is important to have a created brand and find your own visual identity.
 Correct usage of all branding elements, while referring to theoretical aspects, makes the brand look strong in consumers' eyes.
 Keeping all the elements consistent and their constant usage makes the brand more noticeable and faster rememberable.
 More and more scientific research shows that visual identity is a strong tool that is necessary for every company.